07

 1. Coursework: 40% (inclusive of a mathematical investigation)

-Specialist Mathematics Units 3 and 4 assumes familiarity with the key knowledge and key skills from Mathematical Methods Units 1 and 2; the key knowledge and key skills from Specialist Mathematics Units 1 and 2; and concurrent study or previous completion of Mathematical Methods Units 3 and 4.
+Specialist Mathematics Units 3 & 4 assumes familiarity with the key knowledge and key skills from Mathematical Methods Units 1 & 2; the key knowledge and key skills from Specialist Mathematics Units 1 & 2; and concurrent study or previous completion of Mathematical Methods Units 3 & 4.

 Unit 3: Semester 1